Azure/azure-sdk-for-js/sdk/cognitivelanguage/ai-language-text/swagger/README.md

       $.properties.sentenceCount.description = "The max number of sentences to be part of the summary.";
       $.properties.sentenceCount["x-ms-client-name"] = "maxSentenceCount";
       $.properties.sortBy["x-ms-client-name"] = "orderBy";
   - from: swagger-document
+    where: $.definitions.AbstractiveSummarizationTaskParametersBase
+    transform:
+      $.properties.sentenceCount.description = "The max number of sentences to be part of the summary.";
+      $.properties.sentenceCount["x-ms-client-name"] = "maxSentenceCount";
+  - from: swagger-document
+    where: $.definitions.AbstractiveSummarizationTaskParameters
+    transform:
+      $["x-ms-client-name"] = "AbstractiveSummarizationAction";
+  - from: swagger-document
     where: $.definitions.ExtractiveSummarizationSortingCriteria
     transform: